xiuyiqian/cs449s23-project-objectTracking/README.md

 2. **Data Collection:** The acquisition of diverse datasets, including real-world scenarios and challenging conditions, to evaluate the performance of different tracking algorithms rigorously.

-3. **Algorithm Development:** The design and implementation of novel object tracking algorithms that address issues like occlusion, non-rigid objects...
+3. **Algorithm Development:** The design and implementation of novel object tracking algorithms and fine-tuning existing models like YOLOv3 that address issues like occlusion, and non-rigid objects...

 4. **Experimental Evaluation:** Extensive experimentation and benchmarking of the developed algorithms using the collected datasets to assess their performance against existing methods.